-This directive changes the font's characteristics for page's headers (see page 116) and footers (see page 112).
+This directive changes the font's characteristics for page's headers (see page 120), footers (see page 116) and text (see page 162).
 If you do not specify this directive in your script, it will be used Arial 10, black.